year 19, Issue 4 (July - August 2025) Iran J Med Microbiol 2025, 19(4): 283-290 | Back to browse issues page

 1- Department of Biology, Ardabil Branch, Islamic Azad University, Ardabil, Iran

-Background & Objective: Diabetic foot infections (DFIs) are a common complication for individuals with diabetes.
-The aim of this study is to monitor the presence of the mecA gene in diabetic foot infections in Ardabil city, northwest Iran.
+Background and Aim: Diabetic foot infections (DFIs) are common complications for individuals suffering from diabetes.
+The aim of this study was to monitor the presence of the mecA gene in diabetic foot infections in diabetic patients in Ardabil city, northwest Iran.

-Methods: A total of eighty samples were collected from Imam Khomeini Hospital in Ardabil, Iran, between March and February 2023.
-Bacterial isolates were identified using conventional microbiological techniques, and their antibiotic susceptibility was tested.
+Materials and Methods: A total of eighty samples were collected from Imam Khomeini Hospital in Ardabil, Iran, between March and February 2023.
+Bacterial isolates were identified using conventional microbiological tests, and their antibiotic susceptibility was tested.
 The presence of the mecA gene was determined by PCR assay.

 Type of Study: Brief Original Article | Subject: Medical Bacteriology